Hammers and Types

 A Trim hammer consists of a straight claw and is shorter than claw hammers.
 This hammer consists of a smooth face for driving trim nails without destroying the surface.
 It is also known as a finish hammer.

-20. Soft-faced Hammer
+#20 Soft-faced Hammer

-21. Rip Hammer
+#21 Rip Hammer

-Rip hammer has a straight claw instead of curved and heavyweights.
-It is used to rip apart materials while construction and demolition.
+Rip hammer has a straight claw instead of a curved and heavyweight.
+It is used to rip apart materials during construction and demolition.
+Apart from that, it works for framing and is used by contractors for digging holes and measuring outlet boxes.

-22. Scaling Hammer
+#22 Scaling Hammer

-It consists of a normal head along with a vertical chisel and picks, these hammers are employed to remove scale, rust, and a variety of hardened coating from boilers and other surfaces.
+It consists of a normal head along with a vertical chisel and picks, and these hammers are employed to remove scale, rust, and a variety of hardened coating from boilers and other surfaces.

-23. Double Face Hammer
+#23 Double Face Hammer

 Precautions For Using Hammers

-- We must not use oil, grease or any other oily substance on the handle of the hammer and if it is there, it should be properly cleaned
+- We must not use oil, grease, or any other oily substance on the handle of the hammer, and if it is there, it should be properly cleaned.

 - We should choose the appropriate and suitable hammer according to the nature of the jobs.